We all use water every day, at home and at work.

 Implement a water-saving policy

-Encourage staff to be conscious of their water use at work with a water-saving policy.
-Simple changes like turning off taps fully and reporting a leak if they spot one, will make a big difference.
+Encourage staff to think about how much water they use at work.
+Simple changes like turning off taps fully and telling you about leaks will make a big difference.

-We’re doing everything we can to treat and supply water as quickly as possible.
-But treated water is fresh, so we can only store it for a limited time.
-There’s also a limit to how much water we can treat each day.
-Our sites work 24/7, but if people use more water than we can produce, some customers may temporarily lose supply in some areas.
+We're working around the clock, 24/7, to treat and supply water as quickly as possible.
+However, treated water is fresh, so we can only store it for a limited time.
+There's also a limit to how much water we can treat each day.
+If demand outstrips what we can produce, some customers in certain areas might temporarily lose supply.